niHonkage/DocsLearning/en/guides/knowledge-base/create-knowledge-and-upload-documents.md

 ### 5 Retrieval Settings

-In high-quality indexing mode, Fusionworks offers three retrieval options:
+In high-quality indexing mode, FusionWorks offers three retrieval options:

 * **Vector Search**, generating query embeddings and searching for the text chunk most similar to its vector representation.
 * **Full-Text Search**, indexing all terms in the document, allowing users to search any term and retrieve relevant text chunk containing those terms.